faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Crashed Thread:  5
 ```

-The exception code `0x08fd4dbfade2dead` indicates a database related file descriptor was modified (in our example it was closed).
+The exception code `0x08fd4dbfade2dead`\index{0x08fd4dbfade2dead} indicates a database related file descriptor was modified (in our example it was closed).
 The hex string could be read as "Ate (8) File Descriptor (fd) for (4) Database (db)" in "hex speak".

-When such problems occur, we look at the file operation of the crashed thread.
+When such problems occur, we look at the file operation\index{file!operation} of the crashed thread.
 In our example:
 ```
 Thread 5 name:  Dispatch queue: com.apple.root.default-priority